- Admissions Menu

 Yes, an international student must verify they have valid health insurance in effect and must provide proof prior to admission.
 Insurance is available through: http://www.haylor-college.com/studentpages/Jeffersoncc.htm

 How much will it cost to attend Jefferson Community College?

-Is there Financial Aid available for International Students?
+Is there Financial Assistance available for International Students?

-International Students are not eligible for financial aid or scholarships while attending JCC.
+International Students are not eligible for financial assistance or scholarships while attending JCC.